agalueu/Financial-Analytics/README.md

 **All analysis queries are performed on this dataset.**

+## 🌐 Original Data Source
+The dataset is based on financial transaction and profit & loss records.
+It includes revenue, expenses, and profitability metrics across categories and time periods.

 ## 🛠️ Tools & Technologies
 - PostgreSQL – querying & transformations.
 - Power BI – visualization & dashboarding.